 - Cut small slits around the edges of the cutlets to prevent them from curling.

-- Mix the flour together with sea salt and freshly cracked pepper, to taste in a shallow bowl; mix well.
+- Mix the flour with sea salt and freshly cracked pepper, to taste in a shallow bowl; mix well.

 - Whisk the eggs together in a second shallow bowl until well combined.